 If your injuries exceed the policy limits of the insurance company, it may be beneficial to seek a personal injury lawsuit instead.
 A personal injury lawsuit will not limit the amount of compensation that you can receive for your injuries and other losses.
 Trusting an insurance company with your case may not get you the compensation you deserve for your injuries.

-To learn more about filing a personal injury lawsuit after a car accident in Florida, you should continue reading and contact an experienced Miami personal injury lawyer as soon as possible.
+To learn more about filing a personal injury lawsuit after a car accident in Florida, you should continue reading and contact an experienced personal injury attorney as soon as possible.

 When to File a Car Accident Lawsuit in Florida